 50. This principle is restricted to information that was solicited from the information-subject.
-IPP 2 requires the collector to take any reasonable steps to see that the information-subject is aware of the purpose of collection at the time of collection of information to which this IPP applies.
+IPP 2 required the collector to have taken any reasonable steps to see that the information-subject was aware of the purpose of collection at the time of collection of information to which this IPP applies.
 Therefore this IPP requires that the information-subject's consent must be obtained to use for a different purpose, unless one of the exceptions in paras (b) to (e) applies.